cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

 # The type of mempool for this CometBFT node to use.
 #
 # Valid types of mempools supported by CometBFT:
-# - "local" : clist mempool with flooding gossip protocol (default)
+# - "flood" : clist mempool with flooding gossip protocol (default)
-# - "nil"   : nil-mempool (app has implemented an alternative tx dissemination mechanism)
+# - "nop"   : nop-mempool (app has implemented an alternative tx dissemination mechanism)
-type = "nil"
+type = "nop"
 ```

 The config validation logic will be modified to add a new rule that rejects a configuration file
 if all of these conditions are met:

-* the mempool is set to `nil`
+* the mempool is set to `nop`
 * `create_empty_blocks`, in `consensus` section, is set to `false`.

-The reason for this extra validity rule is that the `nil`-mempool, as proposed here,
+The reason for this extra validity rule is that the `nop`-mempool, as proposed here,
 does not support the "do not create empty blocks" functionality.
 Here are some considerations on this: